 Hey Church Family,

 I hope you’ve had a great week!
 I’m going to be leaving town in a few days for Ruidoso, New Mexico.
-Our family had some vacation time planned and the cold mountain air of Ruidoso was calling my name.
+Our family had some vacation time planned and the cnew mountain air of Ruidoso was calling my name.
 I’ll certainly miss seeing everybody while I’m away but can’t wait to take a breather and do some planning for what’s coming up this fall.

 Before signing off, I wanted to remind you about a few things coming up soon and also recognize one of our staff team-members who is taking a full-time position in another church.